galastrostats/ModelFittingTutorial/zombieactivity.md

 ### Activity 2: Bayesian Zombies

-For this activity you will again write your own code (but remember that you can take portions of previous code to make the process faster).
+For this activity you will again write your own code, but remember that you can use the [python quick reference card](http://user.physics.unc.edu/~sheila/PythonQuickReference.pdf) and codes from previous tutorials to help you write the code faster.
+Please feel free to work together on this part.
+My solutions are provided in `zombies2.py.sln`.

 The scenario is the same: a virus has gotten out that is turning humans into zombies.
 You have been recording the % of zombies ever since the outbreak (~14 days ago).
 However the power has gone out for the past four days and your generator just kicked in allowing you to analyze the data and determine when there will be no humans left (`% humans = [1-% zombies] = 0`). where `time=0` is the present day (`time = -14` is 14 days ago when you started taking data).
 Use your Bayesian skills now to perform this analysis.